Khangnguyen04/seattle-crime-data/README.md

   This bar chart compares the trends in offense types before (2008-2014) and after (2015-present) the MCPP was implemented in 2015

-  * If we continuously see more and more offenses reported every year, the MCPP seems to be doing well in reporting crime, or more offenses are taking place each year
+  * If we continuously see more and more offenses reported every year, either the MCPP seems to be doing well in reporting crime, or more offenses are taking place each year and enforcement has stayed the same

+  * We will investigate further

 ## Analysis 6 Results

       Which communities have the lowest and highest crime rates?
 Does population density have a direct correlation with higher crime rates?